austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 This network simulates an external penetration test on a corporate network "Hololive" with one intended kill chain.
 All concepts and exploits will be taught in a red teaming methodology and mindset with other methods and techniques taught throughout the network.

 This network brings you from zero to red-team, but you are expected to have a general understanding of basic Windows and Linux architecture and the command line for both Windows and Linux.

+Before we get too overzealous in attacking web servers and hacking the world, we need to identify our scope and perform some initial recon to identify assets.
+Your trusted agent has informed you that the scope of the engagement is 10.200.x.0/24 and 192.168.100.0/24.

 <br />